sndrbrthl/vogelroboter2024/quiz/README.md

 - The quiz uses a Raspberry Pi and AdaFruit motor hat to dispense liquids.

+- You need a 5 and 12 volt power supplies.
+  - 5 volt 2.5 amp micro usb power supply for the Raspberry Pi 3b+
+  - 12 volt 1 amp or better with a barrel connector for the pumps.

+## Debugging

+- Make sure the green light on the top of the motor hat is on.
+It is near the network and USB ports.
+It is pretty obvious.

+- A red light, with intermittant green, should be lit on the opposite side.
+On the Raspberry Pi near the Micro USB power connection.

+- Make sure the USB power has enough current.
+You might get by with less than 2.5 Amps, but it can lead to weird issues.

 ## Configuration

    - the file vogelroboter/constants/vogel_constants.py controls the